rjury-sumo/sumologic-query-examples/README.md

 Given that searches existed in a similar format in old and new apps you will often find duplicates within a specific file / topic with multiple origin path names.

-## Examples folder
+## Search Examples folder By App Name
-These are all merged together in the ./examples folder with one md file per high level app name.
+Extracted seaches from each exported app's dashbaords and saved searches are exported in md format to the ./examples folder with one md file per high level app name.

 Some of the exported searches come from 'saved searches' items in the app folder but most come from panels in dashboards.